-Svalbard polar bears
+Svalbard polar bears and plastic garbage

 Ingesting plastic can cause serious problems for polar bears because of their physiology.
 Polar bears have a very narrow outlet from the stomach to the small intestine and large items can cause painful blockages.
 Two of the bears whose stomachs were stuffed with more plastics than the other bears had behaved differently and more irritable and aggressive.
 These two bears did not respond to deterrents meant to chase them away.
 Svalbard is known to be a place where plastic garbage is transported by the ocean currencies and pile up there.
 These amounts of plastic is a real threat to Svalbard polar bears.

 Svalbard polar bears and their future

 On Svalbard plastic garbage, fishing nets, fishing equipment, ropes and different plastic items is common to see.
 On every beach or island, we find especially small plastic pieces and other garbage items.
 Too often we also find bigger items.
 We always try to collect the plastic we find and pick it up.
 For bigger items, like fishing nets which are too heavy to remove by hand, we report it to the local authorities, and they will remove it.
 Hopefully Svalbard polar bears will survive all this garbage.
 It's tragic to see them eat peaces of plastic!